neams-th-coe/cardinal/doc/content/tutorials/gas_compact.md

 filling the given cell and setting the temperature of all contained cells.
 This tutorial describes how to use this feature for coupling of OpenMC to MOOSE for a [!ac](TRISO) fuel compact.
-This example only considers coupling of OpenMC to the solid phase - in [a later tutorial](triso_multiphysics.md), we extend this example to consider feedback with the fluid phase as well.
+This example only considers coupling of OpenMC via temperature feedback - in [a later tutorial](triso_multiphysics.md), we extend this example to consider density feedback as well.

 This tutorial was developed with support from the NEAMS Thermal Fluids Center of Excellence.
 A journal article [!cite](novak2022_cardinal) describing the physics models,